nhsengland/datascience/docs/our_work/long-stay.md

 summary: 'Machine learning using historical data from Gloucestershire Hospitals NHS Foundation Trust to predict how long a patient will stay in hospital upon admission.'
 category: 'Projects'
 origin: 'Skunkworks'
-tags: ['LOS','NEURAL NETWORKS','PYTHON', 'SQL', 'WEBDEV', 'STRUCTURED DATA', 'ACCURACY']
+tags: ['SECONDARY CARE', 'MACHINE LEARNING', 'NEURAL NETWORKS', 'MODELLING', 'STRUCTURED DATA', 'PYTHON', 'SQL', 'COMPLETE']
 ---

 ![browser with the Long Stayer Risk Stratification dashboard showing a zoom in to the current risk stratification score currently at: Level 2](../images/long-stay.png)